Calvin Ellis Stowe: Personal life

 In 1832, he married Eliza Tyler of Portland Maine.
 Her father was Rev. Bennet Tyler, who was a president of Dartmouth.
 They moved to Walnut Hills, Cincinnati, Ohio.
 Eliza died on August 26, 1834.
 Eliza was a good friend of Harriet Elizabeth Beecher.
 In January 1836, he married Harriet.
 Her father was Dr. Lyman Beecher, president of Lane Theological Seminary.
-They lived in Cincinnati after their marriage and moved to Brunswick, Maine in 1850, during a period of unrest due to the Fugitive Slave Act of 1850.
+They lived in Cincinnati after their marriage and moved to Brunswick, Maine, in 1850, during a period of unrest due to the Fugitive Slave Act of 1850.
 The family moved to Andover, Massachusetts in 1852, the final move for Stowe's career.

 In 1864, owing to failing health and increasing infirmities, he resigned his professorship and moved to Hartford, Connecticut.
 He was elected a member of the American Antiquarian Society in 1865.
 Harriet wrote her acclaimed novel, Uncle Tom's Cabin (1852).
 In 1853 and 1856, he visited Europe with Harriet.
 His childhood stories served as the basis for Harriet's books Oldtown Folks (1869) and Sam Lawson's Old Fireside Stories (1872).

 They had a winter house in Florida along the St. Johns River.
 It sat on a 90-acre property orange grove.
-Following months of ill health, Stowe died on August 22, 1886 in Hartford, Connecticut.
-He is buried in the cemetery of Phillips Academy in Andover, Massachusetts.
+Following months of ill health, Stowe died on August 22, 1886, in Hartford, Connecticut.